 Public holiday weekends always equate to road trips for us.
 Easter weekend in early autumn can tend to have iffy weather so this year we decided to hire a campervan and follow wherever the sunny skies take us.

-Kaikoura, a small coastal town in the northeast of the south island had always been part of plan A for us, but after that we weren’t entirely certain where we would head next.
-Kaikoura and the surrounding area had been devastated by the large 7.8 earthquake that occurred in early November 2016.
+Kaikōura, a small coastal town in the northeast of the south island had always been part of plan A for us, but after that we weren’t entirely certain where we would head next.
+Kaikōura and the surrounding area was devastated by the large 7.8 earthquake in early November 2016.
 In addition to the violent shaking and aftershocks, the area uplifted between 3 – 10 meters, creating new land areas above the sea.
 The coastal road connecting the town to the north and south had suffered such severe damage and was covered in debris from the slips that still plague the area today.
 The road was closed for over a year, essentially isolating the town.
-While there was access over a winding mountain road, the drive was long and difficult it kept tourists away.
+While there was access over a winding mountain road, the drive was long and difficult, keeping tourists away.

 Today, driving access is only permitted during day light/working hours, 7:30AM – 7:30PM.
 The scale of construction operations is massive.
 We were impressed at the ease of travel despite years left of work left to do.
 Large containers line the hillside to protect drivers and workers from constant slips and rockfall as the new road directs people across the earthquake exposed land above the sea.
 It felt strange traveling below the old coastal road that was now several meters above.